 When policies and procedures are not properly followed or a provider fails to exercise the accepted degree of care and skill when delivering services, malpractice may have occurred.
-However, there are numerous factors that must be considered and complex claims often require an experienced attorney to document and present a case in a timely manner.
-Our personal injury lawyers understand that the time immediately following any unexpected medical injury can be very confusing, frustrating and emotional.
+However, there are numerous factors that must be considered and complex claims often require an experienced medical malpractice attorney to document and present a case in a timely manner.
+Our personal injury lawyers understand that the time immediately following any unexpected medical injury can be very confusing, frustrating, and emotional.
 But, while you recover from a medical mistake or injury, our legal staff can work with the healthcare system and apply medical law to determine your rights and legal options.

 Examples of medical malpractice include:

 Though the vast majority of healthcare providers do good work, mistakes are sometimes made.
 Since all providers are required to exercise reasonable care in accordance with the standards for the profession involved, any entity or multiple entities may be held liable for your damages.

 Note that the concept of medical malpractice is often misunderstood.
 A situation doesn’t rise to the level of malpractice if the results of a consultation or procedure don’t solve your medical problem.
 It becomes malpractice when a medical professional performs at a sub-standard level when, if standards of care were met, you would be fine.

 Does this sound like a situation you’ve experienced?
 If so, know we offer a free consultation where we’ll review your records at no charge.
 You can contact us online to set up your free consultation, or, you can call one of our experienced medical malpractice lawyers at 800.251.1111.